matangover/mypy-vscode/README.md

 * `mypy.debugLogging`: Enable debug logging for the extension.
 (Reload the window after changing this setting.)

-## Experimental: Type Checking in Notebooks
+## Experimental: Type checking in notebooks

 This extension can also run mypy on Python code cells in Jupyter notebooks.
 To enable this feature, set `mypy.checkNotebooks` to `true`.
 Notebooks are type checked when they're opened or saved.